Seoul at Night | 27 Amazing Things for Insomniacs to do After Dark

 Yeouido Hangang Park is one of the best places in Seoul to get an epic night view of the city’s skyscrapers.
 The 63 Building and IFC Seoul Complex form a magnificent skyline that looks even better after the sun has set.

-This is a great place to feel the vibrancy of Seoul at night, with locals and tourists converging on the area for picnics and the Bamdokkaebi Night Market.
+This is a great place to feel the vibrancy of Seoul at night, with locals and tourists converging on the area for picnics and the Hangang Moonlight Night Market.

-If you’re really ambitious, and fancy a little exercise, consider renting a bike and cycling from Banpo Hangang Park to Yeouido Hangang Park or vice versa.
-Cycling between Seoul’s Hangang Parks, is one of myย absolute favourite night time activities in Seoul.
+If you’re really ambitious, and fancy a little exercise, consider renting a bike and cycling between Jamsil to Banpo Hangang Park, or from Banpo to Yeouido Hangang Park or vice versa.
+Cycling between Seoul’s Hangang Parks, is one of my absolute favourite things to do in Seoul at night.

-The bike rental outlets in the Hangang Parks demand that bicycles are returned by around 7:30PM, so borrow one at any of theย Seoul Bike locations around the city instead.
+The bike rental outlets in the Hangang Parks demand that bicycles are returned by around 7:30PM, so borrow one of the Seoul Bikes instead.
 As an added bonus, you can return these bikes to ANY location, so if you’re tired, you don’t necessarily have to make a return trip.

 Seoul at Night | Best Night Tours

-My preferred travel style is to wander the streets of a new city independently, but there are a few tours that I try to take in every city I visit: a hop-on, hop-off bus tour and a local food tour.
+My preferred travel style is to wander the streets of a new city independently, but there are a few tours that I try to take in every city I visit: a city bus tour and a local food tour.

 Seoul City Night Bus Tour

-This is a great, affordable activity for families to enjoy together, but maybe only do it if you’re visiting in spring, summer or autumn.
+This is a great, affordable activity for families to enjoy together, but maybe only sit outside if you’re visiting in spring, summer or autumn.
 It’s COLD in Korea in winter.

 In my opinion, a food tour is undoubtedly one of the best ways to get insight into local culture, meet new friends, and discover places you wouldn’t otherwise know about about.